Tyler Richards

-Tyler Richards (born September 22, 1986 in Coquitlam, British Columbia) is a lacrosse coach and former professional Canadian lacrosse goaltender.
+Tyler Richards (born September 22, 1986 in Coquitlam, British Columbia) is a Canadian professional box lacrosse coach and former goaltender.
 He is the goaltending coach for the Calgary Roughnecks of the National Lacrosse League.
 As a player, he played for the Calgary Roughnecks, Washington Stealth, Vancouver Stealth and San Jose Stealth of the NLL as well as the New Westminster Salmonbellies of the WLA.
 From 2005 to 2007, he played for the Coquitlam, BC, Adanacs of the BC Junior A Lacrosse League.